fabiohecht/kafka-bookstore-tutorial/README.md

 GROUP BY orderId;
 > finally something works!
 But per order SUM() makes no sense (we only have one payment per order)

-select payment_st.orderId, bookorder.* \
+select payment_st.orderId, purchase.* \
 FROM payment_st \
-LEFT JOIN bookorder ON bookorder.orderId = payment_st.orderId;
+LEFT JOIN purchase ON purchase.purchaseId = payment_st.orderId;
-> join does not work, i.e. bookorder is always null
+> join does not work, i.e. purchase is always null

 **amount to receive (ordered but not yet paid)**